Russ Harvey Consulting - Computer and Internet Services

 The Rise of Webmail

-With the emergence of Gmail, Hotmail and similar, many people began to replace their email clients with webmail, an online service that doesn't require a dedicated email client.
+With the emergence of free services like Gmail and Hotmail, many people began to replace their email clients with webmail (cloud-based email).

 After the emergence and increased popularity of free webmail, most desktop email clients have stopped development.
 The pickings are getting pretty slim.